 4.)
 If it’s important to you, you have the power to improve your social media presence.

 Just because you feel like your experiences or photos are inferior now doesn’t mean that they are destined to be so forever.
 Not happy with your own photography?
 Do something about it!
 Invest in a quality camera.
-Improve your technique through online tutorials, community photography classes, and friends who are more talented than you.
+Improve your technique through online tutorials or community photography classes.
 Practice a lot.
 Learn how to use free editing software, like Photos on Mac, and work your way up to more advanced programs until you’re satisfied.

 It can be really empowering to realize that the ball is more in your court than you might have originally thought!